How Your Credit Score Affects Car Insurance Rates (And What to Do About It)

 Can I get car insurance without a credit check?

 While most major insurers use credit-based scores in states where it's permitted, you do have options.
-If you live in California, Hawaii, Massachusetts, or Michigan, insurers are legally prohibited from checking your credit.
-In other states, usage-based insurance programs that focus on driving behavior rather than credit history can provide an alternative path to affordable rates.
-Additionally, some regional or non-standard insurers may weigh credit less heavily — comparing quotes from multiple companies is the best way to find these options.
+If you live in California, Hawaii, Massachusetts, or Michigan, insurers are legally prohibited from checking your credit for auto insurance.
+In other states, usage-based insurance programs — like Root Insurance, which weights rates heavily on driving behavior — offer an alternative path to affordable rates for poor-credit drivers.
+Additionally, some regional or non-standard insurers may weigh credit less heavily, so using the best auto insurance companies guide to compare at least 5–7 companies is the best way to find these options.

 Will shopping for car insurance quotes hurt my credit score?